HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Summary

 From our investigations, we find mainly that the observational noise is the dominant source of uncertainty in measuring time delays, and to improve the results presented here, a greater depth would be required.
-The depth we assume for follow-up observations is one magnitude deeper than the single-epoch LSST-like 5$\sigma$ depth, meaning 25.7, 25.3, 24.7, 23.8 and 23.0 for $g, r, i, z,$ and $y$, respectively.
-From the investigation of the source redshifts, we find that in comparison to the median source redshift $\sim$ $0.76$ of LSNe Ia in OM10, $\sourcez = 0.55$ can improve the precision in the $i$ band by 0.2 days, but $\sourcez = 0.99$ might lower the uncertainty by 0.7 days, which suggests that especially for higher source redshifts, a greater depth might be required.
-Although a greater depth could also compensate the moon phase, the impact on the uncertainty is weaker (at most 0.4 days worse uncertainty in our investigation) and becomes even less relevant the redder the bands are.
+The depth we assumed for follow-up observations is one magnitude deeper than the single-epoch LSST-like 5$\sigma$ depth, meaning 25.7, 25.3, 24.7, 23.8, and 23.0 for $g, r, i, z,$ and $y$, respectively.
+From the investigation of the source redshifts, we find that in comparison to the median source redshift of $\sim$ $0.76$ of LSNe Ia in OM10, $\sourcez = 0.55$ can improve the precision in the $i$ band by 0.2 days, but $\sourcez = 0.99$ might lower the uncertainty by 0.7 days, which suggests that, especially for higher source redshifts, a greater depth might be required.
+Although a greater depth could also compensate for the moon phase, the impact on the uncertainty is weaker (an at most 0.4 days worse uncertainty in our investigation) and becomes even less relevant the redder the bands are.
 We further find that typical uncertainties in the microlensing parameters ($\kappa, \gamma,$ and $s$) are not relevant for our training process.
-Only a significantly overestimated $s$ value could lead to an underestimation of the uncertainties.
+Only a significantly overestimated $s$ value would lead to an underestimation of the uncertainties.
 Furthermore, we find that our approach works best if an individual RF is trained per pair of images.

-In comparison to the free-knot spline estimator from \texttt{PyCS} \citep{2013:Tewesb,Bonvin:2015jia} as used in \cite{Huber:2019ljb}, our approach works overall better, providing an improved precision up to $\sim$0.8 days.
-We therefore can expect slightly more LSNe Ia with well measured time delays than the number predicted by \cite{Huber:2019ljb}.
+In comparison to the free-knot spline estimator from \texttt{PyCS} \citep{2013:Tewesb,Bonvin:2015jia} as used in \cite{Huber:2019ljb}, our approach works better overall, providing an improved precision of up to $\sim$0.8 days.
+We therefore can expect slightly more LSNe Ia with well-measured time delays than the number predicted by \cite{Huber:2019ljb}.